 You have to name the kid something, but how people accomplish this momentous feat largely depends on where in the world their little Carmen Sandiego is born (best guess on that one: San Diego?).
+In some cultures, the decision involves considerations beyond consulting lists of trendiest baby names.
 If you’re looking for baby name inspiration, here’s a breakdown of how babies get named around the world, some of which might make you say, “Well, for Pete’s sake!’

 READ MORE: The Fatherly Guide to Baby Names

 Bali: Where Birth Order Matters